-In general, quality assurance of RWS is similar to that of RCTs.
+In general, the objectives of quality assurance of RWS is similar to that of RCTs.
 However, special attention should be paid to the quality control during the data curation process.
-For details, refer to the "Guidance on Using Real-World Data to Generate Real-World Evidence" [2].
+For details, refer to the "Guidance on Using Real-World Data to Generate Real-World Evidence".